Match.jl –- Advanced Pattern Matching for Julia

 julia> y

-macro acts as a pattern-matching switch statement, in which each case has a pattern and a result for when that pattern matches.
-The first case that matches is the one that computes the result for the @match
+The @match macro acts as a pattern-matching switch statement, in which each case has a pattern and a result for when that pattern matches.
+The first case that matches is the one that computes the result for the @match.

 using Match